jadell/neo4jphp/README.md

     getIndexes() : array
 Return an array of all the indexes known to the server.
 Each element of the returned array is an `Index` object.

-    getLastError() : integer
-Return any error code from the last operation.
-Returns null if no error occurred.

     getRelationshipTypes() : array
 Return an array of all the relationship types known to the server.
 Each element of the returned array is a string.